IPLSplatoon/NCGMGR/docs/users-guide.md

 ### macOS

 Visit the [Releases page](https://github.com/IPLSplatoon/NCGMGR/releases) and find the latest version listed at the top of the page.
-Under the "Assets" section, download the `.dmg` installer and open it.
+Under the "Assets" section, download the `.dmg` package and open it.
 Drag the `NCGMGR` application to the Applications folder.

-If you encounter a warning stating that the app "cannot be opened because the developer cannot be verified", close the prompt by selecting "Cancel", open System Preferences, select Security & Privacy and select "Open anyway" under the General section of the page.
-You will encounter a similar prompt with the option of opening the application.
+If you encounter a warning stating that the app "cannot be opened because the developer cannot be verified", close the prompt by selecting "Cancel", control-click the `NCGMGR.app` file in Finder and select "Open" to open the app anyway.

 ### Linux